haneefdm/adv-cppdbg/README.md

 ## Features

-These are the planned features.
-These features are intended to work for programs running on a local machine or on a remote machine or a development board with totally different CPU architectures or OSes
+The following features are intended to work for programs running on a local machine or on a remote machine or a development board with totally different CPU architectures or OSes

 ### Register View